SIMOGroup/AdapConTOPCoatedStructNonperiodicInfill/README.md

 # Introduction
-We propose a new multiscale topology optimization approach for the direct and simultaneous design of lattice materials, without material homogenization at the microscale, using adaptive geometric components.
-The adaptive geometric components are projected onto macro- and micro-element density fields to calculate the effective densities of grid elements.
-Macro-and microstructures are simultaneously optimized, considering the load and boundary conditions of the overall structure without any additional constraints.
+We developed an open source for a direct multiscale topology optimization method for additive manufacturing (AM) of coated structures with nonperiodic infill by employing an adaptive mapping technique of adaptive geometric components (AGCs).
+The AGCs consist of a framework of macro-sandwich bars that represent the macrostructure with the solid coating and a network of micro-solid bars that represent the nonperiodic infill at the microstructural scale.
 3D prototypes can be made by 3D printed machine after smoothing technique is solved.

 Structure of AdapConTOPCoatedStructNonperiodicInfill package:
 1. MainProgram: main program for running topology optimization problems.